WHAT YOU NEED TO KNOW ABOUT AVIATION ACCIDENTS AND PROTECTING YOUR LEGAL RIGHTS

 mind over 90% of air accident victims survive.
 Some air crashes may have some chance of survival, knowing crucial information can help save your life.

 Some tips on how to stay safe traveling by air include:

-Most air accidents occur during take-off or landing of a plane.
+- Most air accidents occur during the take-off or landing of a plane.
 It is important for you to remain alert and aware during these times.

 It is always unfortunate whenever accidents occur.
 We want everyone to do all they can to save themselves during such a catastrophe and stay protected during their travels.

 WHAT SHOULD YOU DO AFTER BEING IN AN AVIATION ACCIDENT?

 Being in an aviation accident can be an extremely stressful and traumatic experience and it is something we hope no one goes through.
 As your body deals with the shock and trauma, it can be hard to think clearly about what to do next.
 Yet, what you do next matters for your health and financial well-being.
 We recommend taking the following steps after being in an aviation accident: